vottunio/vottun-unity-sdk/README.md

 Inside this IEnumerator you should create a variable of type **string**.
 Here is where the **URI** of the NFT will get stored once the API returns the URI.

-Then you should start the coroutine **"TokenUri"** inside the **"gamingApi"** class, with the **yield return** statement, and with a **delegate** that will set the URI that the API returns as the value of the previously created variable, and all the values recived on the IEnumerator, in the following order:
+Then you should start the coroutine **"TokenUri"** inside the **"gamingApi"** class, with the **yield return** statement, and with a **delegate** that will set the URI that the API returns as the value of the previously created variable, and all the values received on the IEnumerator, in the following order:
 1. Contract
 2. Network
 3. Id